oStritze/ostritze.github.io/projects.md

 - __Context:__ Industry Project (for Fraunhofer IIS)
 - __What:__ Automating material delivery method planning for assembly lines in engine manufacturing by training a ML model.
 Creating automated ETL data pipeline from customers cloud infrastructure to get daily data from ERP systems.
 Data preprocessing, feature engineering and training of a multi-class unbalanced classification (Random Forest, CatBoost, Logistic Regression) of delivery strategies based on target positions in manufacturing as well as material features (size, weight).
 Development of a usable demo for the customer (Streamlit).
 Support for in-line integration of customers IT.
 - __Results:__ CatBoost models were robust and quite well performing as most features were categorical.
 Models were ported to production systems by the companies IT later on to be integrated in their planning system.
-- __Tech used:__ Docker, Kubernetes, sftp, bash/cron, conda, scikit-learn, Catboost, imbalanced-learn, pandas, streamlit
+- __Tech used:__ Docker, sftp, bash/cron, Anaconda, scikit-learn, CatBoost, imbalanced-learn, pandas, streamlit

 ## 2022